What We Can Learn from State Directives on Distance Learning

 Instructional tools should be flexible and versatile, with materials that can support evolving needs as schools address the current moment and plan for the recovery that will follow.
 Content delivery should be accessible and equitable, with infrastructure students can use and content that is relevant and accessible to all.
 Learning platforms should be digital-first, but not digital only; there should be online and offline options available to students and teachers, and consistent visibility into their usage to ensure transparency.

-Overall, the considerations above shouldn’t be limited to our current moment—instead, they should open the door to improved equity, flexibility, technology, and partnerships in the future.
+The considerations above shouldn’t be limited to our current moment.
+Instead, they should open the door to improved equity, flexibility, technology, and partnerships in the future, with the goal of enriching learning for all students.